LucyHeath/Rockpool-Detective/README.md

 * Make it possible to clear one row on the decoding grid, rather than resetting the entire game if the player wishes to change their choice.
 * Enable the player to drag and drop choices, and move them around on the decoding grid until they are happy, then submit guesses for each row via a button click.
 * Game difficulty could be altered e.g made easier for children with fewer choices, shorter rows and more guesses (longer grid).
-* I could include more CSS keyframes animation to make it more visually appealing, for example highlighting the player choices using border pulse or shaking the Play Again button after Game Over.
+* I could include more CSS keyframes animation to make it more visually appealing, for example highlighting the player choices using border pulse or shaking the "play again" button after game-over.